Resources

 Traffic on the Wilson Bridge crossing the Potomac River.
 Photo from iStock.com/Hover Solutions LLC

 This is one of the first questions military families ask when researching homes in Alexandria, VA.
-Alexandria isn’t far from most VA and DC military bases, generally between 10 or 15 miles away.
+Alexandria isn’t far from most VA and DC military bases, generally between 10 and 15 miles away.

-The more accurate question should be, “How long will it take to get home, and how do I get there?'
+You’ll quickly realize, however, when living in Alexandria VA, the more accurate question is, “How long will it take to get home, and how do I get there?”

-The problem lies in the disconnect between miles and actual drive time.
+The problem lies in the disconnect between miles and actual driving time.
 Commuting is a big deal in Alexandria.
 However, it is one of the better places in the National Capital Region to commute, which is why so many people love to call it home.
-But, there are strategies involved whether you drive, ride, or bike to work.
+But there are strategies involved, whether you drive, ride, or bike to work.

 As a general baseline, the drive to the Pentagon or Fort Belvoir will take about 20 to 30 minutes if you avoid peak times.
-Public transportation to either location will take 30 to 45 minutes without any delays or dense traffic.
+Public transportation to either location will take 30 to 45 minutes, with no delays or heavy traffic.

 If you’ve never been a map person, the time has come to hone your skills.
 Study as many as you can and prepare to become familiar with primary colors and directional signs.